First Time User? Enroll now.

 COVID-19: Vaccine information, visitor restrictions, testing, treatment, and additional resources

 Home > Health Library > Cataracts in Children

-Children who have vision problems from cataracts usually need surgery to prevent lasting vision loss and to ensure normal vision will develop.
+Children who have vision problems from cataracts usually need surgery to remove the cataract.
+This is done to help prevent lasting vision loss and to be sure that normal vision will develop.
 A small number of children with cataracts may benefit for a short time from eyedrops that widen (dilate) the pupil.
 These eyedrops increase the amount of light getting into the eye.
-The drops may also help prevent vision loss in very young children who need to wait for surgery to be done.
+The drops may also help prevent vision loss in very young children who need to wait for surgery.

 Current as of:

 January 24, 2022

 Author: Healthwise StaffMedical Review: Kathleen Romito MD - Family MedicineAdam Husney MD - Family Medicine

 Current as of: January 24, 2022

 Author: Healthwise Staff

 Medical Review:Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine